How to understand 1031 Exchanges

 Deferring the taxes leaves you with more money to invest in other real properties.
 Consider it an interest-free loan from the federal government.

 In addition, the IRS also allows the postponement of depreciation recapture from the gains.

 You can dispose of real properties and acquire others to reallocate your investment portfolio without paying any taxes on the gains.

-The Requirements of a 1031 Exchange
+Requirements for a 1031 Exchange

-Qualified Properties: The following types of real properties excluded from capital gains tax by using a 1031 Exchange include:
+The following types of real properties excluded from capital gains tax by using a 1031 Exchange include: